Gallbladder removal

 About gallbladder removal

 Your gallbladder is a small pear-shaped pouch that collects and stores a liquid called bile.
-Bile is important for digestion and it works in your bowel to help break down fats in food and help your body use some vitamins.
+Bile is important for digestion and it works in your bowel to help break down fats in food and help your body to use some vitamins.

 Preparing for gallbladder removal